February 09, 2023

 Cost per hour.

-If you’re managing a smaller delivery operation and have different types of vehicles in your fleet – think truck, car, or bicycles – then you need your route planner to consider that too.
-While WorkWave Route Manager lets you add one type of vehicle with different parameters, Track-POD offers a selection of vehicle types to choose from.
+If you’re managing a smaller delivery operation and have different types of vehicles in your fleet – think truck, car, motorcycle or bicycle – consider Track-POD as it allows you to plan routes for different vehicle types.

-When you have regular customers or shippers you often work with, or if you provide a subscription-based delivery service, being able to add recurring routes to your route planner is crucial.
-Luckily, both WorkWave Route Manager and Track-POD give you the option to add recurring routes – two ways.
+When you have regular customers or shippers you often work with, or if you provide a subscription-based delivery service, being able to add recurring routes aka milk runs to your route planner is crucial.

+In Track-POD, recurring routes come out of the box and you can use them in your routing dashboard right away.
 In WorkWave Route Manager, you’ll need to use the Simulations environment where you can experiment with routing without dispatching orders, as well as store repeatable routes or orders.
-Track-POD also lets you keep and consider recurring routes – without switching to a different mode.

 From driver location.